pritesh-shrivastava/SICP_notes_exercises/chapter_1/section_1_2/section_1_2_1/section_1_2_1.md

 While both functions (procedures) are recursive by syntax, the actual processes are different in both functions.

 In the first case, the actual evaluation is delayed until `a` reaches the value 0.
 The intermediate step at every step is not yet evaluated.
 The process first expands, and then contracts as shown below.
 If the function were to crash in between, we cannot start from the break point.
 There are no state variables that can perfectly define the intermediate resutl.
-This is a linear recursive process.
+This is a *recursive* process.

 ```
 (+ 4 5)